Veriqloud/ubqc_squidasm/Jupyter-notebook/README.md

 # Additional tool
-For those who want to generate `.qasm` files, `makeQASMfile.py` will do the work.
-By describing a quantum circuit in python code, it will output a `.qasm` file.
-Or try the example one: `qcircuitTest.qasm`.
+One of the quantum circuit import method is via a `.qasm` file.
+For those who are not familiar with QASM syntax but want to try the feature, we provides a script(`makeQASMfile.py`) to convert Qiskit quantum circuit object to a `.qasm` file.
+Or just use the example one: `qcircuitTest.qasm`.

 # Reference